MicrosoftDocs/bingmaps-docs/BingMaps/spatial-data-services/navteqeu.md

  **Query Example**

  The following query example queries for banks within 5 kilometers of the specified latitude and longitude.
-The query key you use can be any [!INCLUDE[maps_ticket](../articles/includes/maps-ticket-md.md)].
+The query key you use can be any Bing Maps Key.

 ```
 http://spatial.virtualearth.net/REST/v1/data/c2ae584bbccc4916a0acf75d1e6947b4/NavteqEU/NavteqPOIs?spatialFilter=nearby(50.1120796203613,8.68340969085693,100)&$select=EntityID,Latitude,Longitude,DisplayName,__Distance,LanguageCode&$top=3&key=anyBingMapsKey